 Do you rent your home?
 If so, there’s a good chance that you are paying property tax as a part of your monthly rental payment.
 You can check this out by looking at your lease, but that paperwork may not always disclose the exact amount that you are paying in taxes.
 You may talk to your landlord to find this information out.

 The State of Arizona started the Property Tax Refund Credit program as a way to refund those property taxes to state residents.
 You do have to live at your eligible rental property the entire year and remain a resident of the state for the full year.
-If you’re over the age of 65 before the end of the year and your income stays under the current cap, you can file a simple form that entitles you to a refund of the property taxes paid through your rental payments all year.
+If you’re age 65 or older before the end of the year and your income stays under the current cap, you can file two simple forms that entitle you to a refund of the property taxes paid through your rental payments all year.

-I have filed this tax credit four consecutive years, and I received over $1,600 total as a result.
+I have filed for this tax credit for five consecutive years, and I received over $2.000 total as a result.
 It didn’t take me much time, and I was surprised at how easy it was to prove that I’m qualified.
 Most people can just look at their leases to see that they are in fact paying property tax and are listed as a responsible party for the rent due for their homes.
-From there, it’s just a matter of getting your hands on the right forms and filing.
+From there, it’s just a matter of getting your hands on the right forms and filing them.

 This is a special tax credit that benefits low-income seniors and disabled persons receiving full disability benefits.
 This credit is tied to your income tax filing, and your eligibility will depend on your filing status and other factors.
 If you still file income tax and want to pay as little as possible to the government, this is a good tax credit to explore further.